-- 18.8.1 In the revised draft London Plan the Mayor expects to see an appropriate balance struck between promoting new development and preventing excessive car parking provision that can undermine the use of other modes.
-The draft London Plan recognises that London is a diverse city that requires a flexible approach to identifying the appropriate levels of car parking.
-Generally minimum levels of car parking are advocated and Table 6.1 in the draft revised London Plan sets out the Mayor's maximum parking standards which will apply to the borough. - 18.8.2 Our approach to parking provision accepts the need for restraint, but intends to apply it with sensitivity to local circumstances.
-While all non-residential development should comply with the parking standards set out in the draft revised London Plan in deciding on residential parking requirements, we will continue to apply the standards set out in the adopted UDP 2006.
-This provides flexibility to consider the accessibility of individual locations, based on: - The level of public transport accessibility (PTAL); - Parking stress including the level of on-street parking control; - The population density and parking ownership of surrounding areas; - The location (i.e. is it in a town centre); - Ease of access by cycling and walking; and - Other relevant planning or highways considerations, such as to whether the proposal is a conversion of an existing use. - 18.8.3 Appropriate parking for disabled people should always be provided and provision should also be made for motorcycle parking.
+- 18.8.1 In the London Plan the Mayor expects to see an appropriate balance struck between promoting new development and preventing excessive car parking provision that can undermine the use of other modes.
+The London Plan recognises that London is a diverse city that requires a flexible approach to identifying the appropriate levels of car parking.
+Generally minimum levels of car parking are advocated and Table 6.2 in the London Plan sets out the Mayor's parking standards which must not be exceeded and which will apply to the borough. - 18.8.2 Our approach to parking provision accepts the need for restraint, but intends to apply it with sensitivity to local circumstances.
+While all non-residential development should comply with the parking standards set out in the London Plan in deciding on residential parking requirements, we will continue to apply the standards set out in the adopted Unitary Development Plan 2006.
+This provides flexibility to consider the accessibility of individual locations, based on: - The level of public transport accessibility (PTAL); - Parking stress including the level of on-street parking control; - The population density and parking ownership of surrounding areas; - The location (i.e. is it in a town centre); - Ease of access by cycling and walking; and - Other relevant planning or highways considerations, such as to whether the proposal is a conversion of an existing use. - 18.8.3 Appropriate parking for disabled people should always be provided for all development and provision should also be made for motorcycle parking.
 The parking requirements for the emergency services which have particular operational needs will need to be assessed on an individual basis.
-Uses which don't have parking standards set out in the London Plan will be required to be assessed by the developer as part of the TA. - 18.8.4 Some developments may have difficulty meeting parking requirements, particularly in town centres.
-In these situations the developer may be permitted to forgo the parking requirements and where necessary in Controlled Parking Zones (CPZ) the Council will restrict the occupiers from obtaining car parking permits through a legal agreement.
-This will help reduce parking congestion in town centres for other users. - 18.8.5 Development proposals will need to demonstrate through a parking survey that sufficient on- street capacity is available to deliver limited or no on site parking.
+Uses which don't have parking standards set out in the London Plan will be required to be assessed by the developer as part of the Transport Assessment. - 18.8.4 Some developments may have difficulty meeting parking requirements, particularly in town centres.
+In these situations the council will show flexibility in the assessment of parking requirements and where necessary in Controlled Parking Zones (CPZ) the council will restrict the occupiers from obtaining car parking permits through a legal agreement.
+This will help reduce parking congestion in town centres for other users.

+- 18.8.5 Development proposals will need to demonstrate through a parking survey that sufficient on-street capacity is available to justify limited or no on site parking.
 A legal agreement will be required to restrict future occupiers from obtaining on street parking permits in a CPZ where there is insufficient parking capacity on-street.
 Also where development proposals are on the edge of a CPZ the streets in close proximity but outside the CPZ will need to be included in the survey to ensure parking stress is not increased in the surrounding area not covered by the CPZ.

-18.8.6 Parking for bicycles and electric vehicle charging points will generally be provided in accordance with the London Plan for all new development.
+The scope of the parking surveys must be agreed in advance with the council. - Parking for bicycles and electric vehicle charging points will generally be provided in accordance with the London Plan for all new development or as agreed in a Travel Plan.
 Major residential, high density developments will provide secure on site spaces for each unit.
 Mixed use town centre development will provide secure off street space where possible as part of the development and on street spaces as part of public realm improvements.
-Showering and changing facilities for cyclists should be provided as part of all non-residential development.
+Showering and changing facilities for cyclists should be provided as part of all non-residential development. - 18.8.7 Parking standards for Brent Cross Cricklewood will be treated differently from those set out in Policy DM17 (see saved suite of policies on Brent Cross Cricklewood in the Core Strategy).